-New Pedestrian Path
+•New Pedestrian Path

 Due to the main entrance being located off East Sunrise Boulevard, a major road in downtown Ft.
 Lauderdale, the park often experiences visitors coming in on foot to the ranger station.
 To divert foot traffic away from vehicles, a new pedestrian path from the edge of the main road through the maritime hammock leading to the ranger station is proposed.
-Appropriate signage will be installed along the trail to direct pedestrians, also the creation of the trail would be developed in a manner that would minimally disrupt the existing natural community.
-This path would also accommodate visitors coming in on bikes as well.
+Appropriate signage will be installed along the trail to direct pedestrian.
+The of the trail should be developed in a manner that minimally disrupts the existing natural community.
+This path would also accommodate visitors entering by bicycle.